Dynamic Snippets

 tag where a variable is used in

-regular one, or inside a {snippetArea}
+snippet or be inside a {snippetArea}

 .
-We could modify our template as follows.
+We could modify our template as follows:

 {snippet articlesContainer}